Gillian Foster

 Gillian Foster Thomson (born 28 August 1976) is an Australian soccer player who played for Canberra Eclipse in the Women's National Soccer League (WNSL) and Central Coast Mariners in the W-League.
-She is currently a midfielder.
+She is currently a goalkeeper for South West Rocks Football Club.

 Club career

 Gillian made her W-League debut against Melbourne Victory on Saturday, 25 October 2008.

+Foster currently plays for South West Rocks Football Club as a goalkeeper.

 International career

 Foster played 39 times for Australia between 2002 and 2005.
 She was member of Australian team at the 2003 FIFA Women's World Cup and the winning Australian team at the 2003 OFC Women's Championship.